comsystan/comsystanj/description/Description3DVolume.md

 - For spherical averaging, the number of regression points is higher than k itself and additionally, will be automatically lowered to the number of averages.

 ### 3D Tug of war dimension
-- Fractal dimension is computed by using the 3D tug of war algorithm
+- Fractal dimension by using the 3D tug of war algorithm
 - 8-bit binary image volume
 - Binary [0, >0] algorithm
 - Grey value algorithm